-Scheme overview 2.1
+2.1 Scheme overview

-The training centre will be accredited for both Level 1 and Level 2.
+The training centre will be accredited for both Level I and Level 2.
 When a centre applies for accreditation it must submit all required materials for both courses.

 The NI requires accredited centres to have an approved simulator to support the delivery of the course, to complement the sea time experience and provide practical elements of the course.
-The centre must demonstrate how the practical elements are integrated into the overall learning
+The centre must demonstrate how the practical elements are integrated into the overall learning programme.